Robust Weighted Triangulation of Causal Effects Under Model Uncertainty: New Triangulation Method

-In applied settings, we believe this represents a reasonable tradeoff: a small amount of bias may be acceptable in exchange for robustness to misspecification of key identifying assumptions.
-While, in theory, the value of $a$ can be taken to $0$ as the sample size $n \to\infty$ to achieve perfect causal robustness, this can lead to numerical instability in finite samples.
-In our experiments and data application, we fix $a = 0.1$, as it strikes a balance between bias, permitting weak detectability of model violations, and smoothness of the functional.
-The latter is important for stability of the estimator and its derivatives when computing its variance.
+While smaller values of $a$ reduce the absolute difference between the triangulated functional $\psi$ and the target causal effect $\theta$, in practice we cannot set $a$ too small because we only have estimates of $\psi_k$ and $\beta_k$.
+Thus, we must balance the variability of these estimators against the bias induced by $a > 0$.
+We return to this discussion and provide concrete recommendations for setting $a$ in Section~\ref{subsec:kernel}.

-We also note that if \emph{no} candidate model is both correct and testable, then the triangulation functional is ill-defined.
-Fortunately, this behavior is straightforward to diagnose in practice: the estimated values of $\psi$ will diverge due to $\sum_{j=1}^K \delta_a(\beta_j) \approx 0$.
-The normalizing term, however, also pose challenges in finite samples even when a correct and testable model ${\cal M}_k$ exists in theory, e.g., due to sampling variability.
-We address such issues in the following section.
+We also note that if \emph{no} candidate model is both correct and testable, then the triangulation functional does not converge to $\theta$ as $a\to 0$.
+Fortunately, this behavior is straightforward to diagnose in practice: the estimated values of $\psi$ often diverge due to $\sum_{j=1}^K \delta_a(\beta_j) \approx 0$.
+The normalizing term, however, also poses challenges in finite samples even when a correct and testable model ${\cal M}_k$ exists in theory, e.g., due to sampling variability.
+We briefly address this issue of numerical stability in the following subsection on inference.